historical-theology/stthomas/faith-reason-revelation/cumulative-essay.md

 		MONTH DAY, YEAR
 		Cumulative Essay

-For example:

 		Smith, John/Jane
 		THEOC 1301-A
 		October 1, 2022
 		Cumulative Essay

-* Provocative title with one space above and below (no wasted space)
+* Provocative title with one space above and below (no wasted space), such as:

-For example:

 		Mark's Jesus was Killed by the Gift of Free Will